|Mandatory||Repeatable||Data Type||Authority||Level Available||A/V Only||Public Element|

 |Relationship:||This element is independent.|

-Use this element when all or a portion of the archival materials is in a language other than English.
+Use this element when all or a portion of the archival materials is in a language, and even when there is no linguistic content.

-Do not enter "English."
-It is the implied language.
-If the archival materials are in both English and another language, place the other language in this element and explain further in Scope and Content Note.
+"English" may be entered.
+There is no implied language.
+If the archival materials are in both English and another language, place both or multiple languages in this element and explain further in Scope and Content Note.

 This data is called an "access point."
 At the series level, access points must be "anchored" or explained in the descriptive record in which the access point appears.
 Access points may be anchored in narrative fields like Title, Scope and Content Note, Function and Use, and Shot List or in Creating Organization; access points are not considered anchored by the Container List field.
 Ask yourself the question "will it be apparent to the user how these holdings relate to the access point I have chosen."